-CO Course Objectives CO-1 Understand the physical construction, working, operational characteristics, and applications of semiconductor devices.
+CO The learners will be able to CO-1 Understand the physical construction, working, operational characteristics, and 00-1 applications of semiconductor devices.
 CO-2 Explain the detailed analysis of IC 741 op-amp.
 CO-3 Discuss the various wave form generators and wave shaping circuits.
 CO-4 Impart the knowledge of digital circuits.
 CO-5 Develop their understanding of the fundamentals and importance of very large scale integrated systems.